NicolasHug/nicolashug.github.io/_posts/2019-06-02-around_gradient_boosting.md

 any other loss), **but once a tree is trained, we update its predicted values with the median of the samples in each leave**.

-Remember how gradient boosting is analoguous to a gradient descent?
+Remember how gradient boosting is analoguous to gradient descent?
 Well updating the tree values (again, only **after** the tree is trained) corresponds to the *line search* procedure of gradient descent.